Lent at Holy Trinity

 Easter Eggstravaganza

-Join us for this fun family event on March 30th at 10 AM!
+Join us for this fun family event!
 There will be opportunities for kids and parents to learn more about the Easter story, spend time praising the Lord, and participate in an Egg Hunt for ages 1 year old through 5th grade.
-Registration opens March 1st.
-If you are interested in volunteering, please contact DCE Ava Schweninger.
+Registration opens soon.
+If you are interested in volunteering, please contact DCE Ava Slaybaugh.

 Easter Sunday